tonycamero/foundry/CHARTER.md

 #### 11. General & Administrative Expenses

--	(a) TODO shall have custody of any fees, funds and other cash receipts.
+-	(a) Multi-sig Hbar Foundry Treasury shall have custody of any fees, funds and other cash receipts.

 -	(b) A General & Administrative (G&A) fee will be applied to funds raised to cover Finance, Accounting and operations.
 The G&A fee shall equal 9% of HF’s first \$1,000,000 of gross receipts and 6% of HF’s gross receipts over \$1,000,000.
+[For a bookkeeper?
+Staff member?
+Legal?]

 #### 17. General Rules and Operations.